betajaen/apk-cruise/README.md

 This requires the original game data files to play which can be either the DOS or Amiga versions.
 This project does not contain any of the original game data files.

-The following files must be placed in the `data/dos` or `data/amiga` drawers, which can be found from your Cruise for a Corpse disks.
+The following files must be placed in the same drawer as the executable, which can be found from your Cruise for a Corpse disks.

 * `D1`
 * `D2`